IzekChen/LtoH/README.md

 #### 2. Setup index template with 3 primary shards and 2 replicas

 Use the command to check the current index setting.
+And record the command in the email

 ```
 GET /<index name>